lukacupic/Aviator/README.md

 ### CONFIGURATION

-A credentials file called `credentials.config` should be manually added to the `src/main/resources` folder.
+A credentials file called `credentials.config` should be manually added to the `src/main/resources/` folder.
 The contents of the file should be as follows:

 ```
 OPENSKY_USERNAME=<OPENSKY_USERNAME>
 OPENSKY_PASSWORD=<OPENSKY_PASSWORD>

-GMAIL_USERNAME=<GMAIL_EMAIL>
+GMAIL_USERNAME=<GMAIL_EMAIL_ADDRESS>
 GMAIL_PASSWORD=<APP_PASSWORD>

 BOTTOM_LEFT_LATITUDE=<BOTTOM_LEFT_LATITUDE>